finos/common-domain-model/documentation/source/eligible-collateral-representation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is understood that data used to determine asset types used in eligible collateral schedules can often refer to common structured standard pre-defined taxonomy sources.
+It is understood that data used to determine asset types used in specifying eligible collateral information can often refer to common structured standard pre-defined taxonomy sources.
 Although the purpose of the CDM is to encourage one standard representation of data for asset types, there are circumstances where assets are organised and labelled into